UPDESH: Synthesizing Grounded Instruction Tuning Data for 13 Indic Languages: Data Generation

-\section{Data generation}
+\section{Data Generation}

-The $\dsetname$ dataset comprises two complementary subsets addressing distinct aspects of multilingual instruction following: reasoning data and open-domain generative data.
+We synthesize $\dsetname$, a dataset covering 13 Indic languages—Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Nepali, Odia, Punjabi, Tamil, Telugu, and Urdu.
+For each language, $\dsetname$ includes two complementary subsets targeting distinct facets of multilingual instruction following: \textit{reasoning} and \textit{open-domain generation}.
 This design recognizes that reasoning capabilities are largely language- and culture-agnostic, making translation-based approaches suitable for tasks like mathematical problem-solving and logical inference \citep{shaham-etal-2024-multilingual}.
+We summarize the key design considerations guiding the curation of $\dsetname$ in Appendix~\ref{appendix:design_considerations} along with Figure~\ref{fig:framework}.

 Existing high-quality reasoning datasets such as $\orcaagent$ and $\orcamath$, thus are valuable resources for multilingual adaptation.
 However, generative capabilities requiring cultural awareness, linguistic naturalness, and factual grounding in local contexts cannot be adequately addressed through translation due to inherent Western-centric biases and lack of cultural specificity in existing datasets \citep{yao-etal-2024-benchmarking}.
-Therefore, our generative subset employs a grounded approach that ensures factuality through Wikipedia-based content, maintaining linguistic naturalness through native language generation, and preserves cultural adherence through systematic curation of India-specific cultural artifacts.
+Therefore, our generative subset employs a grounded approach that ensures factuality through Wikipedia content, maintaining linguistic naturalness through native language generation, and preserves cultural adherence through systematic curation of India-specific cultural artifacts.